Covve/covve.github.io/_posts/2018-02-10-chinese-tech-market-crashcourse.md

 ![missingqr](/images/blog/2018-02-10-chinese-tech-market-crashcourse/missingqr.png)
 I wouldn't guess this in 100 years... what's missing from this advert for it to be even remote useful in China is a QR code.
 QR codes are everywhere online and offline and are the ultimate call to action.
 - At first one may think that WeChat sounds and looks incredibly close to WhatsApp.
 And maybe this would have been correct 5 years ago.
 Today WeChat is possibly the largest conglomeration of digital consumer verticals into one.
-WeChat is Facebook, Whats App, Instagram, YouTube, Tinder, Amazon, Uber, Paypal and Candy Crash in one.
+WeChat is Facebook, Whats App, Instagram, Google Maps, YouTube, Tinder, Amazon, Uber, Paypal and Candy Crash in one.
 Oh, its also the entire App Store and Google Play too (WeChat's Mini Programs is THE way for an apps publisher to publish their product)
 - What's the default, minimal way of attracting users to your digital business?
-Why paying them of course!
+Why, paying them of course!
 We're used to incentive schemes in the West too; every digital service has, in some shape or form, a refer a friend scheme and discount offers.
 In China though this is taken to a whole new level - paying potential customers in *real cash* to download the app, signup, share a ride, book a restaurant and so on
 - The ultimate proof of this concept happens once a year during Chinese new year.
 During those few hours, the entire population of China watch the same show on TV.
 Clearly airtime during this show is priceless and companies will go to any length to get their brand exposed there.
 Last year, the two tech giants Tencent and Alibaba would pay people (yes, real money again) to open their respective apps during the show and shake their phones - the more you shake the more you gain.

 ![shake](/images/blog/2018-02-10-chinese-tech-market-crashcourse/shake.jpg)